DD2480-Group10/scrapy/report.md

 ### Optional (point 1): Architectural overview.
-Scrapy has 7 components that interact with each other.
-The components are: Scrapy Engine, Scheduler, Downloader, Spiders, Item Pipeline, Downloader Middlewares and Spider Middlewares.
+Scrapy is a a framework that is used to extract structured data from websites.
+It consits of 7 components that interact with each other.
+These components are: Scrapy Engine, Scheduler, Downloader, Spiders, Item Pipeline, Downloader Middlewares and Spider Middlewares.

 - Scrapy engine: The engine is responsible for the data flow between all the components.
 It handles the Requests and Responses given from the different components.